 What gave rise to the decline in the use of BAs by corporate institutions as a means of short-term funding over the past few decades?

 BAs lost their liquid asset status in 1993, causing a sharp decline in volume.
 Losing this status implied that BAs no longer qualified as a prescribed liquid asset in which banks had to invest a certain proportion of their deposit liabilities (under the Banks Act), nor were they allowed as collateral assets when borrowing from the SARB.
 Banks subsequently became less eager to promote BA business with their large clients.
 Another reason is that borrowers have switched to other forms of short-term financing such as tailor-made short-term loans or by issuing their own commercial paper.
+The BA market finally came to an end in September 2013.

 A R10 million NCD is issued by Smartbank to Tendele Investments for 91 days on 1 June at 7,5% p.a.
 On 3 July when the market rate has fallen to 7,1% p.a., Tendele’s treasurer decides to get their cash back by selling it to Rainbow Asset Managers.
 Rainbow holds on to the NCD until 5 August and then sells it into the market at the ruling rate of 7,3%.
 Determine the following: